 Local Outdoor Recreation Guides

-Get outside and explore the natural wonders of Western Washington and beyond with these local hiking, camping, biking, fishing and other outdoor recreation guides - all available in eBook format.
+Get outside and explore the natural wonders of Western Washington and beyond with these local hiking, camping, biking, fishing and other outdoor recreation guides.

 Local Outdoor Recreation Maps

 The Library has several circulating maps collections available for checkout to support your recreational pursuits.

 Green Trails hiking maps for Washington and Oregon

 Green Trails maps are large scale topographic maps showing hiking trails marked in green, along with other relevant recreational data.
 They cover the Cascade and Olympic mountains.
 The main run of maps is equivalent to four USGS quadrangles, meaning hikers can carry fewer maps to cover the complete distance of a trail.
 The lightweight and waterproof S and SX (Special and Special Extra Large) maps are centered to show a single trail or group of trails in full, and are usually folded.

 Green Trails hiking maps are available to view in the Library catalog and can be placed on hold and sent to your local branch.